d-havard/AllWebScraping/README.md

 Wait.

 When the command prompt say done at the end, you can open the excel file and close all the windows open.

+If you want to change the path of the file or the default name, follow the nexts steps :

+- Go to Program.cs of Console_WebScraping and change the "path" variable, you can do a ctrl + F for search it.

+This is for changing the path of the Excel file and the name of the file.

+For exemple : E:\\Stage\\Virtual_game\\WebScraping\\dataFormatts.xlsx create the file dataFormatts the the CD E: and the folder WebScraping.